dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 Facilitate communication between developers, operations, and other stakeholders, reducing silos and promoting a unified approach to DNS management.

 - Enhanced Security
-By decentralizing DNS management access and maintaining a clear audit trail, reduce potential security risks and ensure accountability.
+Decentralize DNS management access and maintain a clear audit trail, reducing potential security risks and ensuring accountability.

 - Quick Setup
 Get up and running quickly with our step-by-step guide, regardless of your familiarity with Terraform or DNSimple.